Table

 The AI software automatically flags safety events and records them for viewing by management later.
 It also gathers important analytics that improve decision-making and help companies better understand risks in the workplace.

 With data-driven insights and reports, management is capable of making better decisions related to the safety of its employees.
+These insights contribute to proactive risk management and ongoing risk monitoring efforts.

 Use Protex AI to Detect Risks and Improve Employee Safety